Chellah: Roman Sala Colonia

-By the first century BC the local inhabitants were still writing in the neo-Punic language but the region came under the influence of Rome.
-At this time the area was occupied by the ancient Berber Mauretanian Kingdom.
-Under its last two rulers, Juba II and Ptolemy, the Mauretanian kingdom became a client state of Rome.
-Some relics from the time of these two kings have been discovered at Chellah.
-After the death of Ptolemy in 40 AD the region was annexed by Rome and became the province of Mauretania Tingitana.

 On this site the Romans built their own city, Sala Colonia.
 The Roman town was referred to as "Sala" by Ptolemy, a 2nd-century writer.
 Excavations have revealed that older Mauretanian structures existed on the site before Roman structures were built over them.
 For the Roman period, they show a substantial port city with ruined Roman architectural elements including a decumanus maximus or principal roadway, a forum and a triumphal arch.
 The area around the forum, excavated and visible today, was subjected to many transformations over time and the exact chronology of these is still debated.
 Inscriptions found on site show that the city had the status of a municipium around the mid-2nd century AD.

 One of the two main Roman roads in Mauretania Tingitana reached the Atlantic through Iulia Constantia Zilil (Asilah), Lixus (Larache) and Sala Colonia.
 Another may have been built towards the south, from Sala to modern Casablanca, then called Anfa.
 The Romans had two main naval outposts on the Atlantic coast of the province: Sala Colonia, and Lixus.
 The port of Sala (now disappeared) was used by commercial Roman ships as a way station on their southwestward passages to Anfa and the Insula Purpuraria (Mogador island).

 Sala remained linked to the Roman Empire even after the withdrawal in the 4th century of the occupying Roman legions to Tingis (Tangier) and Septem (Ceuta) in northern Mauretania Tingitana.
 A Roman military unit remained there until the end of the 5th century.
 Some of the major monuments of the town were abandoned around this time.
 The site of the large capitolium temple, for example, was turned into a cemetery and a dumping ground during the 4th century.
 Archaeological objects of Visigothic and Byzantine origin found in the area attest to the persistence of commercial or political contacts between Sala and Roman Europe, up to the establishment of a Byzantine presence in North Africa during the 7th century.
 Fragments of pottery with Christian motifs and graffiti have also been found among objects dating from the 4th to 6th centuries.